USDAForestService/NRM-Grants-Agreements/decisions/architecture/003-use-nodejs-lambda-angular-stack.md

 #### Pros
 - Matches the technology architecture described in the NRM Modernization solicitation that is being awarded.
+- Assuming the technology listed in the solicitation is accurate, it would help the Forest Service consolidate many applications onto this common tech stack.

 #### Cons
 - Java packaging, deployment, and runtimes are famously resource-intensive and Lambda charges increase with the time and resources that an application needs.
+- Mixes different languages for frontend development (TypeScript) and backend development (Java) which decreases the efficiency of developers due to context-switching.
+- Tools for deploying and managing applications on Lambda are much less mature than on other AWS platform-as-a-service offerings such as Elastic Beanstalk.
+- FS EAD's existing FSApps integration for eAuth is only available for server-side applications. eAuth integration for a client-side application will require additional new development.
+- There are significant "unknown unknowns" with this stack, including:
+  - integration testing
+  - scaling (scaling Lambda functions are easy but scaling any attached resources is harder)
+  - zero-downtime deployments
+  - DevOps engineering needs
+- Based on our research, this stack is significantly more complicated than other stacks that could meet the needs of this application.

 ### Server-side Python application